 Many people like a fence around their gardens.
-It gives you privacy, prevents animals from running through it and if you are growing vegetables, fruits or plants helps to prevent damage to them.
-However, oftentimes, people baulk at getting a fence because it is extremely expensive.
-Using this DIY fence idea for your garden, you can have a beautiful fence at a fraction of the cost.
+It gives you privacy, prevents animals from running through it, and if you are growing vegetables, fruits, or plants, it helps to prevent damage to them.
+However, oftentimes, people baulk at getting a fence because it is costly.
+Using pallets can be a DIY fence idea for your garden; you can have a beautiful fence at a fraction of the cost.

 DIY Fencing Ideas for Your Garden